-Fields, a Democrat, was the representative for Kentucky's 9th congressional district from 1923 to 1925.
+Fields was the representative for Kentucky’s 9th congressional district and was a Democrat.
+He served from 1923 to 1925.

 From Apr 1911 to Dec 1923, Fields missed 767 of 1,676 roll call votes, which is 45.8%.
 This is much worse than the median of 19.6% among the lifetime records of representatives serving in Dec 1923.
 The chart below reports missed votes over time.